LuckyDapp/squid-lucky/README.md

 # Lucky squid

 This is a squid for indexing Lucky dApp contracts, for the Astar, Shiden and Shibuya network.

 Lucky dApp is available here: https://lucky.substrate.fi/

-this index get events from substrate or !ink events on 3 different contract, you can found these contracts here: [https://github.com/GuiGou12358/lucky-contracts/tree/main/contracts]()
+This index get events from substrate or !ink events on 3 different contract, you can found these contracts here: [https://github.com/GuiGou12358/lucky-contracts/tree/main/contracts]()

 ## Event list